Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

-The simulated systems presented here are not explicitly evaluated for dynamical stability.
+The systems presented here are not explicitly evaluated for dynamical stability.
 We simulate systems with orbital separations greater than 0.3\,AU, with mutual inclinations and low eccentricities.
-For planets with masses similar to Earth, separations of 0.3\,AU would place planets at separations well outside several times the Hill radii of the other planets in the system (see e.g., \citealt{Gladman1993Icar..106..247G} or \citealt{Dulz2020ApJ...893..122D} for discussion of using mutual Hill radii as a basic stability criterion).
-Dynamical simulations by \cite{Smith2009Icar..201..381S} indicate that Earth-mass planets in three-planet systems are stable for much longer than one billion years if their initial orbital separation is at least 7.5 times their mutual Hill radii. \cite{He2020AJ....160..276H} also show that stable multi-planet systems generally have lower median eccentricities and mutual inclinations.
+For planets with masses similar to Earth, separations of 0.3\,AU would place planets at separations well outside several times the Hill radii of the other planets in the system (see e.g., Gladman et al.~1993\cite{Gladman1993Icar..106..247G} or Dulz et al.~2020\cite{Dulz2020ApJ...893..122D} for discussion of using mutual Hill radii as a basic stability criterion).
+Dynamical simulations indicate that Earth-mass planets in three-planet systems are stable for much longer than one billion years if their initial orbital separation is at least 7.5 times their mutual Hill radii\cite{Smith2009Icar..201..381S}.
+Simulations also show that stable multi-planet systems generally have lower median eccentricities and mutual inclinations \cite{He2020AJ....160..276H}.